-Elephant Trunk Hill is a natural karst attraction located in Guangxi Zhuang Autonomous Region of Guilin, where the Li River and the Taohua River converge.
+Elephant Trunk Hill is a natural karst attraction located in the Guangxi Zhuang Autonomous Region of Guilin, where the Li River and the Taohua River converge.
 This hill stands 656 feet (200 meters) above sea level and you can find different boats around it including bamboo that would take you closer to the hill.
 It has been the symbol of Guilin for a long time and if you watch the hill from the side, it looks like a giant elephant drinking water with its trunk from the river; therefore, it’s called Elephanta Trunk Hill.

 Tales of Elephant Trunk Hill